 Embracing automation - In order to speed up regression tests for Agile sprints, automation is almost non-negotiable.
 Teams must begin with automated regression test scripts and then proceed with making alterations with every new feature.
 Automated regression tests are best suited after the product has been developed to a significant extent.
 Also, these regression tests should be coupled with certain manual verifications to identify false positives or negatives.

 Focusing on severely vulnerable areas of the software - As developers are well aware of their software, they should narrow down the specific areas / features/ functionalities / elements of the product that have high probabilities of getting impacted by the changes in every sprint.
 Also, user-facing functionalities and integral backend issues should be verified with regular regression tests.
-A collaborative approach to regression testing can be fruitful in helping developers combine the benefits of both testing approaches.
+A collaborative approach for testing app regressions can be fruitful in helping developers combine the benefits of both testing approaches.

-Framework for regression testing - the different methods of setting up a framework
+Different methods of setting up a regression testing framework

 When the testing team opts for automated regression testing, they simultaneously must define the test automation framework for the purpose.
 By defining the test automation framework, testers can give a definite structure to the test cases when they are automated.
 Here is how a defined architecture plays a vital role in automated testing: